 The schemes have been open to those with a trading profit of less than £50,000 in 2018-19, or an average trading profit of less than £50,000 from 2016-17, 2017-18 and 2018-19.

 The government's help comes on top of extended delays for tax payments through the self-assessment system.
-Payment plans can be set up giving people more time to pay their full tax bill up to January 2022.
+Payment plans can be set up, giving people more time to pay their full tax bill up to January 2022.

 How do I claim the help?

-- It will be paid straight into a bank account, which eligible taxpayers will need to confirm on their application form
+- It will be paid straight into a bank account, which eligible taxpayers need to confirm on their application form

-How many people are affected?
+How many people are self-employed?

 There are more than five million self-employed people in the UK, earning an average of £781 a month.
 The number has risen fast since the 2008 financial crash.

-Roughly a fifth of the self-employed are in the construction sector, according to the Office for National Statistics (ONS), with hundreds of thousands of others working in the motor trade, professional services, and education.
+Roughly a fifth of the self-employed are in the construction sector, according to the Office for National Statistics (ONS), with hundreds of thousands of others working in the motor trade, professional services, and education